 the number of IHO Council seats allocated to the SWPHC; and

-IHO Member States that are eligible for selection by the SWPHC (Eligible MS).
+the IHO Member States that are eligible for selection by the SWPHC (Eligible MS).

+The Chair of the SWPHC will invite Eligible MSs to indicate if they wish to be considered as Candidate MS for selection.

-If the number of Eligible MS is equal to the number of seats allocated to the SWPHC by the Secretary-General under the terms of Clause 7 above, then the Eligible MS will be automatically designated as the SWPHC representatives on the IHO Council.
+If the number of Candidate MSs is equal to the number of seats allocated to the SWPHC by the Secretary-General, then the Candidate(s) will be automatically designated as the SWPHC representatives on the IHO Council.

-If the number of Eligible MS is greater than the number of seats allocated to the SWPHC by the IHO Secretary-General under the terms of Clause 7 above, then:

-the Chair of the SWPHC will invite Eligible MS to indicate if they wish to be

-considered as Candidates for selection.

-ANNEX A
+If the number of Candidate MSs is less than the number of seats on the Council assigned to the SWPHC, the Candidate(s), if any, will be automatically designated and will be supplemented by one or more Eligible MSs that have not represented the SWPHC on the Council for the longest time.
+If this proves inconclusive, the Chair will consult with other Eligible MSs to determine if they can serve as SWPHC’s representative on the Council.

-if the number of Candidates is greater than the number of seats assigned to the SWPHC, a vote will take place at a Conference of the SWPHC, or by correspondence to the Chair and Vice-Chair of SWPHC if no SWPHC Conference is scheduled in the three months prior to an Assembly.
+If the number of Candidate MSs is greater than the number of seats allocated, a vote will take place, either at a Conference of the SWPHC, or by correspondence to the Chair and Vice-Chair of SWPHC if no SWPHC Conference is scheduled in the three months prior to an Assembly.

 A valid voting process will be conducted in the following manner:

-at least two thirds of all SWPHC MS must participate in voting or have voted via correspondence in the allocated time;

-voting will, as far as possible, be via a secret ballot;

-each SWPHC MS must select one Candidate from the list of Candidates; and
+Each Full Member will submit one voting paper indicating which of the listed Candidates, not exceeding the number of seats allocated, they wish to represent SWPHC on the IHO Council.
+Voting will, as far as possible, be by secret ballot (see example of voting paper in Appendix 2 to Annex B).

+At least half (50%) of all Full Members must cast a vote to achieve a quorum for a valid voting process.
+An incomplete or blank voting paper is a valid voting option and counts towards the quorum.

+If the quorum is not achieved within the time allocated for returning votes, the voting window will be extended for two weeks, and the Chair invites the absent Full Members to cast their vote.
+The existing votes stand.

-the votes will be counted by the Chair and the Vice-Chair of the SWPHC and the SWPHC MS with the greatest number of votes will be designated as the SWPHC Selected MS on the IHO Council.
+If, after the extended voting period has expired, the quorum has not been achieved, the votes cast will be counted by the Chair and the Vice-Chair of the SWPHC.
+In accordance with the number of seats allocated to SWPHC, the highest polling Candidate MS will be designated as the SWPHC Selected Member State(s) on the IHO Council.

-If an initial voting process conducted in accordance with Clause 10 results in a draw, all SWPHC MS will be required to cast a secondary vote.
-The process for secondary voting will be as follows:
+If the voting process conducted in accordance with Clause 12 results in a draw, the process will be as follows:

-The only Candidates eligible for selection in the secondary vote will be those who drew in the primary vote.

-The Candidate with the greatest number of votes in the secondary voting will be designated as the SWPHC Selected MS.

-If the secondary vote results in a draw, the Chair of the SWPHC (or the Vice-Chair in circumstances where the Chair is one of the candidates in the secondary draw) will cast the deciding vote.
+The Chair of the SWPHC (or the Vice-Chair in circumstances where the Chair is one of the Candidates) will designate the Candidate(s) as representative of the SWPHC.

-The Chair (or Vice-Chair) of the SWPHC, when casting a deciding vote is to give consideration to the following factors:
+The Chair (or Vice-Chair) of the SWPHC, when designating the Candidate(s) is to give favourable consideration to the following factors:

-whether the candidate has previously been a Representative on the IHO Council, in any capacity;
+whether the candidate has previously been a Representative on the IHO Council, in any capacity,

-if the candidate has previously been a Representative on the IHO Council, how much time has elapsed since they occupied this position; and
+if the candidate has previously been a Representative on the IHO Council, how much time has elapsed since they occupied this position, and

-which candidate will provide the most effective representation for the interests of the SWPHC Commission;
+which candidate will provide the most effective representation for the interests of the SWPHC.